Standard Model Theory for the FCC-ee Tera-Z stage: Mini-review on the pragmatic evaluation of multiloop multiscale integrals using Feynman parameters

-Before considering explicit calculations of (multi-)loop integrals, it is advisable to check if analytic results are already available in the literature.
-A growing subset of these is listed on the community driven database Loopedia \cite{Bogner:2017xhp}, introduced in Sec.~\ref{sec:sb:loopedia}.
+Before considering explicit calculations of (multi)loop integrals, it is advisable to check whether analytical results are already available in the literature.
+A growing subset of these is listed on the community-driven database \textsc{Loopedia} \cite{Bogner:2017xhp}, introduced in Section~E.\ref{sec:sb:loopedia}.